 And here’s the remade version:

-It sure looks better, but the music is a huge buzzkill.
+It sure looks better, but I don’t think the music fits at all.
 And I was pretty disappointed to see that it repeatedly happened throughout the adventure, denaturing classic scenes and leaving me with a taste of unfinished business.

 Boss battles define Metal Gear games.
 They are usually what players remember the most, years after completing the games.